-After this we worked on creating a scheme to fit with their budget, which allowed for us to supply neutra fittings but order tiles from a local supplier.
-We opted to add a duck egg blue tile on the floor as felt we needed the bathroom to become an intrinsic part of the home not a modernist adjunct.
 The bedroom became part of the design thereafter as the client felt the space needed to reflect one another.
-With a small budget left we suggested a few changes to the space that wouldn’t require much cost but would make a massive difference.
-Providing wallpaper samples we matched the blue/green tiles to a warm textured sample from Arte that had a cool stone colour entwined.
+With a small budget left we suggested a few changes to the space.
+Ones that wouldn’t require much cost but would make a massive difference.
+Providing wallpaper samples we matched the tiles to a warm textured sample from Arte.
 This allowed us to add a modern feel but still within a period aesthetic to the space.

-The oversized windows were given a makeover and blinds and sheer curtains were added to frame the windows whilst adding privacy, warmth and to block light.
-The bespoke wardrobes were created by a collaboration with a talented cabinetry maker, who utilised our drawings to create a personalised storage unit in a warm walnut colour.
-To create a base for the walnut and these warm tones we opted to stain the original wood flooring a dark black, thus creating a narrative from the master bedroom through to the bathroom.
-Once the room scheme was created we were able to allocate a budget to replacing the light fittings and for new furniture for the couple.
-In early November our builders went in to work and we were able to project manage from just up the road!
-Now our clients have a beautiful and practical space that works for them and is still entirely in-keeping with the rest of this gorgeous period home.
+The oversized windows of this period property on Belsize Lane were given a makeover.
+Blinds and sheer curtains were added to frame the windows whilst adding privacy.
+The bespoke wardrobes were created by a collaboration with a talented cabinetry maker.
+He effectively utilised our drawings to create a personalised storage unit in a warm walnut colour.
+To create a base for the walnut and these warm tones we opted to stain the original wood flooring a dark black.
+Thus creating a narrative from the master bedroom through to the bathroom.
+Finally, once the room scheme was created we were able to allocate a budget to replacing the light fittings and for new furniture.